gabytal/website-screenshot-app/README.md

 #The default location for the screenshot to be saved is your current directory that you run the docker run command from,
 to choose a different location, You can change the "$pwd" with any directory on your host.

-#For heavy websites with a large static content, please add the docker shared memory parameter. "--shm-size *g"
+#For heavy websites with a large static content, please raise the shared memory for the container.
-For example: docker run --name app --mount type=bind,source="$(pwd)",target=/opt --shm-size 2g screenshot-app "https://www.walla.co.il"
+To do it just add the docker shared memory parameter. "--shm-size *g" For example: docker run --name app --mount type=bind,source="$(pwd)",target=/opt --shm-size 2g screenshot-app "https://www.walla.co.il"

 Gaby Tal.